opvasger/elm-debug/readme.md

 If you run this example, the value of `state` will be `1`.

 Refactor this into an application, and devtools would deal with changes to this code in different ways:
 - If `Msg` was given another constructor, called `Reset` which updates `Reset -> 0`, the value of `state` is still `1`.
+Append-only changes are **always** compatible.
+Great.
 - If `Msg` had `Decrement` removed (or changed), one of three strategies (of your choice) could be used:
     1. Restart the application, as `Decrement` has no meaning in the program anymore.
 The value of `state` is now `0`, and   we've accomplished nothing.
 This is how most web-app development works.
     2. Filter `Decrement` out of the list and update accordingly.
 The value of `state` is now `2`.
 This works better or worse depending on the coupling between the updates your messages perform.
 If you remove `LogIn` and expect `ViewAccount` to work, you will be dissapointed.
     3. Take messages until you reach the first `Decrement` and update using those.
 The value of `state` is now `1`.
 This is really great, as it captures the remaining valid sequence of updates the application could do.
 If `LogIn` goes away, you'll never try to `ViewAccount`.
 - If `update` is changed, any sequence of messages will still be (generally) valid. `Increment` might do a `+ 2` instead, but messages still capture your interactions, so you can tweak `update` until it works as intended.
 You can tweak `view` and `subscriptions` in the same way.

-By recording interactions rather than state, Elm applications can be written while running, and you will only ever have partial to full state-loss when you modify the definition of messages, which is the very definition of making those interactions impossible or different.
+By recording interactions rather than state, Elm applications can be written while running, and you will only ever have impared message-replay when you modify the definition of messages - And those imparements should be, as you've probably seen above, predictable.